The best Linux distros for Windows users can make it simple and easy to switch from Windows to Linux systems.

 Pitched as a distro for first-time Linux users, Zorin is designed to appeal to users coming from popular proprietary operating systems, namely Windows and macOS.

-Zorin is available in four different versions: the Core, Lite, and Education editions are free, while the Ultimate flavour costs $39.
+Zorin is available in four different versions: the Core, Lite, and Education editions are free, while the Pro version costs $39.
 The Core edition is the standard edition that includes all the apps you’d find in a normal desktop Linux distribution, while the Lite edition is designed for older machines.
-The paid Ultimate version comes with support and a few extra features, such as the option of using interfaces that mimic macOS and is chock-full of all kinds of apps and games.
+The paid Pro version comes with support and a few extra features, such as the option of using interfaces that mimic macOS, classic Windows and Windows 11.
+It's also chock-full of all kinds of apps like advanced video and photo editors.

 The distro is complimented by a useful selection of documentation that’s again written for users migrating from proprietary desktops and aren’t used to the Linux way of doing things.
-All things considered, we’d advise you to use the Core edition to take Zorin for a spin, and then switch to the Ultimate edition to experience the full potential of the distro.
+All things considered, we’d advise you to use the Lite edition to take Zorin for a spin.
+This uses the Xfce desktop, so the layout is more familiar to Windows users.
+You can then switch to the Ultimate edition to experience the full potential of the distro.

 Ubuntu is one of the most popular flavors of Linux and is strongly recommended for Linux newbies, as it's extremely accessible.
 That's why we've already featured two variations of Ubuntu in this guide, but it's worth considering the main Ubuntu release itself.